pennhanlee/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)
    *Exhibit 1*

-You can find a list of all your recorded books at the the main window.
+You can find a list of all your recorded books at the main window.
 (Exhibit 2) <br>
 The books only show
 a condensed version of your books.
 Notes and Goals will be shown when you view a chosen book!

    ![Ui](images/mainwindow_list.png)

-You can also see data of the summary of all your stored books, bookmarks and pages read on the right side of the application window.
+You can also see data of the summary of all the shown books, bookmarks and pages read on the right side of the application window.
 (Exhibit 3)

    ![Ui](images/mainwindow_summary.png)